 - Coat chicken in starch: Add the cornstarch to the bowl of diced chicken and toss until evenly coated.

-- Thicken the sauce: Then cook onions until translucent, about 30-45 seconds.
+- Thicken the sauce: Cook onions until translucent, about 30-45 seconds.
 Pour in the sauce and simmer until thickened.

 - Toss chicken in sauce: Reduce to medium heat, add the fried chicken, and toss to coat evenly.
 Garnish with green onions and sesame seeds.
 Enjoy!